PennyLaneAI/pennylane/doc/development/autograph.rst

 ...     return jnp.sum(y)
 >>> make_plxpr(f)(0.5)
 ValueError: Mismatch in output abstract values in false branch #0 at position 0: ShapedArray(float64[3]) vs ShapedArray(float64[2])s

+Instead, all possible outcomes for `y` at the end of the if/else block need to have the same shape:

 >>> def f(x):
 ...     if x > 1: